The Unified Patent Court

 At the end of the 7 (or 14) year transitional period, the national Courts will lose jurisdiction over European patents in the UPC countries and only the UPC will have jurisdiction.
 The only exception will be for European patents which still have opted out status at the end of that period.
 They may remain opted out for the remainder of their term.

-When the system starts, there will be very few Unitary patents but there will be many legacy European patents, which may be up to 20 years old, which will be immediately brought into the jurisdiction of the UPC (for UPC countries) unless opted out.
+As the system is relatively new, there are still relatively few Unitary patents but many legacy European patents, which may be up to 20 years old, which were immediately brought into the jurisdiction of the UPC (for UPC countries) unless opted out, when the system came into force on 1 June 2023.

 What types of action can be filed with the Unified Patent Court?